PTSD and Depression in Veterans

 Fortunately, veterans with PTSD and/or depression may be eligible for disability benefits through the United States Department of Veterans Affairs.
 This guide will outline the basics of these two conditions, as well as the rating schedule that the VA uses to determine compensation.

 Posttraumatic stress disorder (PTSD) is a mental condition that develops after experiencing a shocking, terrifying, or dangerous event.
 These events are often referred to as “stressors” or “traumas”.
 Unfortunately, this condition is becoming more and more common among our military service members.

 During a traumatic event, the body responds by going into a “flight or fight” mode.
 Fight or flight mode is when the body is determining whether to run from a threat or fight against it.
 These incidents cause the body to release stress hormones, such as norepinephrine and adrenaline, which trigger a quick burst of energy, along with feelings of anxiety or panic.
 During this stress response, the heart rate increases, and memory may be negatively affected.

 Essentially, PTSD causes the brain to get trapped in a “danger mode.”
 Even after someone is no longer in danger, the body remains on alert.
-Stress signals are continuously sent throughout your body, which leads to PTSD symptoms.
+Stress signals and warning signs are continuously sent throughout your body, which leads to PTSD symptoms..

 Symptoms of PTSD

 PTSD is more than an anxiety disorder.
 The symptoms of this mental illness are often severe, affecting the individual’s daily life and relationships.
 Some common symptoms include:

 - Flashbacks: re-experiencing of the traumatic experience that caused the PTSD